 1. Hike Little Adam’s Peak

-Just because its called Little Adam’s Peak doesn’t mean its any less amazing – it’s just easier to get to!
+Just because it’s called Little Adam’s Peak doesn’t mean it’s any less amazing than the original Adam’s Peak – it’s just easier to get to!

-To reach the top from Ella it takes around an hour, however, if you want to shave some time off the hike then consider getting a tuk-tuk to the start of the trail at Ravana Zipline.
-From here its only 10 to 15 minutes to the top.
+To reach the top of Little Adam’s Peak from Ella it takes around an hour, but if you want to shave some time off the hike then consider getting a tuk-tuk to the start of the trail at Ravana Zipline.
+From here, it’s only 20 minutes to the top.

 Due to safety reasons, I wouldn’t recommend hiking to the last peak if you’re traveling with children.
-Here it gets very narrow and steep.
+It gets very narrow and steep!